dbroadway/collaborative-stewardship/docs/Collaborative Stewardship.md

-# A Blueprint for Collaborative Stewardship: A Post-Scarcity Societal Model
+# A Blueprint for Collaborative Stewardship: A Framework for Sustainable Community Design

 ***<p style="text-align:center;">Dan Broadway
 Kemattia LLC